Rezart Maho: Dinamo

 Rezert started his career with Dinamo Tirana during the 2001–2002 season and, in that time, didn't receive many opportunities to play in the league.

 He played in the final of the Albanian Cup in the 2002–2003 season with Dinamo Tirana against Teuta Durrës when he was substituted with January Ziambo in the last five minutes of the match.
 The match was played on 31 May 2003 and ended with a 1–0 win for Dinamo.
 Before that he had scored two goals in a 3–0 win for Dinamo against Luftëtari in the first match of the second round of the Albanian Cup.

 Afterward, he played with Apolonia Fier, Pogradeci, Egnatia and Kastrioti before returning again to Dinamo Tirana at the start of 2007–2008 season.

-Kalamata FC
+Kalamata

-After he couldn't establish himself as a regular starter at Dinamo Tirana Maho left the team after the first half of the season ended to join Kalamata FC of Beta Ethniki (second division) in Greece.
-He had some good performances with Kalamata FC playing regularly in the starting eleven (17 matches, 5 goals).
+After he couldn't establish himself as a regular starter at Dinamo Tirana Maho left the team after the first half of the season ended to join Kalamata of Beta Ethniki (second division) in Greece.
+He had some good performances with Kalamata playing regularly in the starting eleven (17 matches, 5 goals).

-With the start of the 2008–2009 season a new coach took over at Kalamata FC and the Albanian midfielder lost his position in the squad.
+With the start of the 2008–2009 season a new coach took over at Kalamata and the Albanian midfielder lost his position in the squad.
 After playing only 3 games as a substitute he returned in Albania and joined Partizani Tiranë.